The sum-free process: Proof Overview

 Theorem \ref{thm:main} is proved in sections 6-11.
 We will show that, for specific choices of the error functions $f$, that the stopping time $T=i_0$ with high probability.
 This dynamic concentration result will in turn imply that the algorithm produces a set of size at least $i_0$ with high probability.
-As mentioned above, for most of the variables we use critical intervals to prove the error bounds.
-So these variables $V$ each have two functions $f_V$ and $g_V$. $f_V$ is the farthest $V$ can ever be from its trajectory, and the width of the critical interval is $f_V - g_V$.
-In other words, we start paying attention to $V$ only when its distance from its trajectory becomes as large as $g_V$.
 These error functions must be carefully chosen to satisfy certain inequalities (``variation equations"), which arise from calculations in subsequent sections.
-If the reader wishes to look ahead at the variation equations, they are on lines \eqref{d2vareq}, \eqref{d2rvareq}, \eqref{d3vareq}, \eqref{d3rvareq}, \eqref{e2vareq}, \eqref{e3vareq}, \eqref{qvareq}, and \eqref{c0vareq}.
+If the reader wishes to look ahead at the variation equations, they are on lines \eqref{d2vareq}, \eqref{d2rvareq}, \eqref{d3vareq}, \eqref{d3rvareq}, \eqref{qvareq}, and \eqref{c0vareq}.

 A note on checking the variation equations: they can be verified in a straightforward (though perhaps a bit tedious) manner as follows.
 On the left side of the inequality, plug in the values of all of the functions.
 There will be a common power of $n$, a power of $\log n$ and a power of $p$ that can be factored out of everything, leaving a factor which is just a polynomial in $t$.
 That polynomial will have no positive coefficients and so we just bound it using its constant term (which is valid since $t \ge 0$).
 For example, to verify \eqref{d3vareq}, note that